Jim Thorpe – All-American: Plot

-Jim tells Pop that he has finally figured out what he wants to do with his life: coach.
-Later, Pop tells him that scouts from a school looking for a coach will be in the crowd watching a showdown between Carlisle and an undefeated University of Pennsylvania juggernaut headed by another All-American, Tom Ashenbrunner.
-The teams end up in a 13–13 tie after Jim kicks a seemingly impossible field goal in the dying seconds.
-However, the job goes to the white Ashenbrunner.
-Jim suspects it is because he is an Indian.
+Jim tells Pop that he wants to become a coach someday.
+With scouts from a school seeking a coach in attendance, Carlisle plays to a 13–13 tie against Penn and Jim kicks a seemingly impossible field goal in the final seconds.
+However, the job goes to Tom Ashenbrunner of Penn, and Jim suspects it is because he is an Indian.

-By this time, he and Margaret are dating.
-Eventually, he tells he wants to marry her, in part because they belong together, as they are both Indians.
-When Margaret does not return for the new semester, Jim becomes despondent, particularly after he learns that Margaret is white.
-Pop arranges for Margaret to get a job as a nurse at the school, and steers Jim to her.
-They reconcile and get married.
+Jim tells Margaret, whom he has been dating, that he wants to marry her.
+When Margaret does not return for the new semester, Jim becomes despondent, especially after he learns that Margaret is white.
+Pop arranges a nurse job for Margaret at the school and steers Jim to her, and they reconcile and marry.

-Jim decides to become so famous someone will have to hire him as a coach.
+Jim wishes to become so famous that some school will hire him as a coach.
 He enters the 1912 Olympics and wins both the pentathlon and the decathlon.
 However, when it is discovered that he was paid a pittance to play baseball one summer, he is disqualified and stripped of his medals and trophies because he is not an amateur.

-Embittered, Jim turns to professional baseball and football to make a living.
-He and Margaret have a son, on whom he dotes.
-He envisions Jim Thorpe Jr. following in his footsteps and recapturing the glory stolen from him.
-However, the boy dies while Jim is away in Chicago with the Canton Bulldogs, sending him into a downward spiral.
-Eventually, Margaret leaves him.
+Embittered, Jim turns to professional baseball and football to earn a living.
+He and Margaret have a son, and he envisions Jim Jr. following in his footsteps and recapturing the glory that had been stolen from him.
+However, Jim Jr. dies while Jim is away in Chicago with the Canton Bulldogs, sending him into a downward spiral, and Margaret eventually leaves him.

-Finally, Pop tracks him down, working as a lowly announcer at a dance marathon.
-Pop offers him a ticket to the opening of the 1932 Olympics, but Jim tears it up.
-Later, however, he tapes it back together and attends the ceremony.
+Pop finds Jim working as a lowly announcer at a dance marathon.
+Pop offers him a ticket to the opening of the 1932 Olympics, but Jim tears it.
+Later, he tapes it together and attends the ceremony.
 He reconciles with Pop and his resentment dissolves.

-One day, he drives over a football that has gotten away from a group of kids.
-He buys a new one and presents it to the despondent bunch.
-Watching them play, he starts giving them pointers; they ask him to become their coach, lifting his spirits.
+One day, Jim's car crushes a football belonging to a group of kids, so he buys a new one and presents it to them.
+Watching them play, he offers guidance, and they ask him to become their coach, lifting his spirits.

-The film then returns to the banquet.
-Jim, who is in attendance, is inducted into Oklahoma's Hall of Fame.
+At the banquet, Jim is inducted into the Oklahoma Hall of Fame.